 One says “No thanks, I’m trying to quit”.
 Whilst this seems a reasonable response, this person still believes they’re a smoker.
 They hope to change their behaviour without changing their beliefs.

-The second person says “No thanks, I’m not a smoker.”
+The second person says “No thanks, I don't smoke.”
 I know it’s a small difference, but their statement signals a change in their beliefs about themselves.
 They no longer identify as a smoker.

 You believe in the identity you have now only because you have proof of it.
 The more you repeat a new habit or behaviour, the more you reinforce the identity associated with that behaviour.
 For example, when you exercise each day, whether it's going to the gym, dance class or for a walk, you embody the identity of an active person.
 Repeat these actions enough and your self image begins to change.